-3.1 Mitigation and adaptation actions
+3.1 Mitigation and adaptation actions designed to be equitable and inclusive

 The plan should prioritise mitigation and adaptation actions based on the evidence.
 To maximise efficiencies and minimise risk, climate change mitigation and adaptation should be considered in an integrated way.
 Transformational actions should be prioritised for immediate implementation upon approval of the plan.
+Climate actions are primarily designed to reduce GHG emissions and climate risks, but they often bring other benefits to the city (e.g. health, air quality, employment, equity); climate actions should be designed in an inclusive way, and the overall plan should aim to achieve the fair and equitable distribution of benefits.